Aliases for HS3ST1 Gene

 GeneCards Summary for HS3ST1 Gene

 HS3ST1 (Heparan Sulfate-Glucosamine 3-Sulfotransferase 1) is a Protein Coding gene.
-Among its related pathways are heparan sulfate biosynthesis and Glycosaminoglycan metabolism.
-GO annotations related to this gene include sulfotransferase activity and [heparan sulfate]-glucosamine 3-sulfotransferase 1 activity.
+Diseases associated with HS3ST1 include Arteriosclerosis and Coronary Artery Anomaly.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and heparan sulfate biosynthesis.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and [heparan sulfate]-glucosamine 3-sulfotransferase 1 activity.
 An important paralog of this gene is HS3ST5.

 UniProtKB/Swiss-Prot for HS3ST1 Gene